t4d-gmbh/Weekend-Out/README_solutions.md

 - How could you prevent a merge commit from being created when merging branches?
 Why would you want to do that?
 Solution: You can prevent a merge commit from being created when merging branches by using the `--no-ff` flag with the `git merge` command.
 This flag forces Git to create a merge commit even if it could perform a fast-forward merge.
 You might want to do this to preserve the history of the branches and show that a merge occurred.

-- What would have been the result if you had merged the main branch into the `feature/blankets` branch instead?
-Solution: If you had merged the main branch into the `feature/blankets` branch instead, the changes from the main branch would have been applied to the `feature/blankets` branch.
-This would have included the items added on the main branch in the `feature/blankets` branch.

 ## 4. Resolve the Merge Conflict